jlfwong/speedscope/README.md

 The `profile.json` file format output by Firefox can be saved and import into speedscope: https://developer.mozilla.org/en-US/docs/Tools/Performance

+### Node

+If you record profiling information like so:

+    node --prof /path/to/my/script

+Then this will generate a bunch of `isolate*.log` files.
+Process one of them into usable JSON like so:

+    node --prof-process -preprocess -j isolate*.log > profile.v8log.json

+Then drop the resulting `profile.v8log.json` file into speedscope, or run

+    speedscope profile.v8log.json

 ### Instruments.app

 You can import call trees from OSX Instruments.app into speedscope by